StephanEggermont/OpenSpace/README.md

 ######Non-features
 * Borrowed from https://github.com/ManifestWebDesign/angular-gridster
 * Not cleaned yet
-* No saving and loading
+* No saving and loading of cards